John-Mayhew/smartsystemsmonitor-alt-255-/README.md

 **:woman_technologist: About Cameron Browne:**
 [cb1258@canterbury.ac.uk](cb1258@canterbury.ac.uk)
 - I am Computer Forensics and Security student.
-Though I have had some practice, I also do not have a large amount of experience in bash but am very happy to learn and widen my knowledge of it as well as gaining a better understanding of using GitHub.
+Though I have had some practice, I also do not have a large amount of experience in bash but am very happy to learn and widen my knowledge of it as well as gaining a better understanding of how to use GitHub.